-3.3.4 Standards
+3.3.20 Standards

-The following standards will be adopted with regard to the Signaling system.
+The following standards will be adopted with regard to the Signaling system;

 Description Standards Interlocking Computer based Interlocking adopted for station having switches and crossing.
 All related equipment as far as possible will be centralised in the equipment room at the station.
 The depot shall be interlocked except for lines mainly used for workshop lines, inspection shed lines etc. Block Working Moving Block working concept may be followed.
 Operation of Points Non-Trailable Electrical Point Machine capable of operating with 3-phase, 50 Hz.
 380V AC will be used on main line and the depot point machine will be trailable/ non -trailable type electrical point machine capable of operating with either 3 phase, 50 Hz.
-380V AC or 110V DC. ■ Track Vacancy Primary mode for track vacancy detection system on main line and test Detection System track in depot may be through radio and for depot and secondary detection it can be through Track circuit / Axle Counter.
-Signals at Stations with Line Side signals to protect the points (switches).
-LED type signals for point & crossings reliability and reduced maintenance cost.
-UPS (uninterrupted power at stations as well as for OCC) For Signalling, Telecommunications and AFC.
-Train protection system Train Protection system shall be based on CBTC (Communication based Train Control) System.
+380V AC or 110V DC.
+Track Vacancy Detection System Primary mode for track vacancy detection system on main line and test track in depot may be through radio and for depot and secondary detection it can be through Axle Counter.
+Signals at Stations with point & crossings Line Side signals to protect the points (switches).
+LED type signals for reliability and reduced maintenance cost.
+Uninterrupted power Supply at stations as well as for OCC For Signalling, Telecommunications and AFC.

+Description Standards Train protection system Train Protection system shall be based on CBTC (Communication based Train Control) System.
 The system architecture shall provide for redundancy.
 The system will conform to IEEE 1474 standards.

-De escription Standards • Train Describer System Automatic Train Supervision system.
+Train Describer System Automatic Train Supervision system.
 Movement of all trains to be logged on to a central computer and displayed on workstations in the Operational Control Centre and at the SCR.
 Remote control of stations from the OCC.
-The system architecture shall provide for redundancy. • Cables Outdoor cables will be steel armoured as far as possible. • Fail Safe Principles SIL-4 safety levels as per CENELEC standard for Signal and Train Control System. • Immunity to External Interface.
+The system architecture shall provide for redundancy.
+Fall Back CTC Backup OCC (BCC) Platform Gate Integrated Platform Gate System Cables Outdoor cables will be steel armoured as far as possible.
+Fail Safe Principles SIL-4 safety levels as per CENELEC standard for Signal and Train Control System.
+Immunity to External Interface.
 All data transmission on telecom cables/OFC/Radio.
 All Signalling and telecom cables will be separated from power cables as per standard.
-CENELEC standards to be implemented for EMC. - Train Working under emergency Running on site with line side signal with speed automatically restricted between 15-25 Kmph. • Environmental Conditions Air-conditioners for all equipment rooms. • Maintenance philosophy Philosophy of continuous monitoring of system status and preventive & corrective maintenance of Signalling equipments shall be followed.
+CENELEC standards to be implemented for EMC.
+Train Working under emergency Running on site with line side signal with speed automatically restricted between 15-25 Kmph.
+Environmental Conditions Air-conditioners for all equipment rooms.
+Maintenance philosophy Philosophy of continuous monitoring of system status and preventive & corrective maintenance of Signalling equipments shall be followed.
 Card / module / sub-system level replacement shall be done in the field and repairs under taken in the central laboratory/ manufacturer's premises.

-3.3.5 Space Requirement for Signaling Installations
+3.3.21 Space Requirement for Signaling Installations

 Adequate space for proper installations of all Signalling equipment and Platform screen doors at each of the stations has to be provided keeping in view the case of maintenance and use of instrumentation set up for regular testing and line up of the equipment/system.

-The areas required at each of the stations for Signalling equipment shall be generally 60 sqm. for UPS Room (common for signalling and telecom).
-For Signalling Equipment Room the area required 50 sqm. at depot and all the stations having crossovers and for remaining stations 20 sqm.
-These areas shall also cater to local storage and space for maintenance personnel to work.
+The areas required at Interlocking stations for Signalling Equipment Room shall be generally 40 sqm.
+For UPS Room (common for signaling, AFC and Telecom) at each of the stations the area required 50 sqm.

+For Non interlocking stations, Signaling Equipments can be installed in the Telecommunication Room available at that station.

 At the OCC and the Depot, the areas required shall be as per the final configuration of the equipments and network configuration keeping space for further expansion.

-3.3.6 Maintenance Philosophy for Signalling systems
+3.3.22 Maintenance Philosophy for Signalling Systems